How do I keep my WordPress site secure against hackers?

 - We verify the core files of every WordPress site we host, every day, to make sure they haven’t been modified by malware (or anything else).
 A human reviews every changed file manually.

 - We run each website under a different Unix user ID to prevent cross-site contamination, even if they’re under the same customer account.

 - We protect your files even if you accidentally change every file and directory to be world-writable (mode 777), using an additional layer of Linux “access control list” rules on your top-level directories.

-One of the most important things we do, though, is make automatic daily backups that we can use to compare modified sites against, and to restore from if there’s any problem.
-Many hosting companies charge extra for backups, or don’t keep backups at all so they can’t restore your site even if you notice a problem.
+- We make automatic daily backups that we can use to compare modified sites against, and to restore from if there’s any problem.
+(Many hosting companies charge extra for backups, or don’t keep backups at all so they can’t restore your site even if you notice a problem.)

-And finally: If your site is hacked, we’ll help you restore it and fix the cause so it doesn’t happen again.
+Perhaps most importantly: If your site is hacked, we’ll help you restore it and find and fix the cause so it doesn’t happen again.
 We consider that a basic part of our service, not something extraordinary, or something to charge you for.